PennEcon/RcppLogger/README.md

 # RcppLogger

 Simple lightweight header-only logging framework for Rcpp.
+Lets you chain stuff together using the standard `<<` notation.
 Not threadsafe.

 ## Usage